Bhavesh00/Watchman/CONTRIBUTING.md

 # Contributing to Watchman

 ## Welcome contributors to the project:
 Thank you for your interest in contributing to Watchman, we really appreciate it!
 Please read through this document to understand the basics of contributing to this project.
-In addition, please review our Code of Conduct.
+In addition, please review our [Code of Conduct](CODE_OF_CONDUCT.md).

-## Testing
 ## Development environment details
 * Python version 2.7 or 3.6
-* Operating System: MacOS, Windows
+* Operating System: MacOS, Windows, Linux
-* Dependencies - face recognition, glob, C-Make, threading, cv2 and time.
+* Dependencies - face recognition, glob, CMake, threading, cv2 and time.

 ## Short Links to Important Resources:
 You can learn more about the application at our [website](http://bhavesh00.github.io).